-Doctor of Musical Arts degree programs are offered in: Music Composition, Music Conducting, and Music Performance.
+Doctor of Musical Arts degree programs are offered in: Collaborative Piano, Music Composition, Music Conducting, and Music Performance.
 The Doctor of Philosophy degree program is offered in Music Education.

 In addition to meeting the requirements of the University as described under Admission in the Graduate Education section of this catalog, students must meet the requirements specified below.

 To be admitted to a doctoral degree program in the College of Music on regular status, an applicant must have:

 - a record of high academic achievement and demonstrate potential as a performer, conductor, composer, or research scholar acceptable to the program.

 - a master’s degree or equivalent in a relevant field.